 You can be prepared for most common illnesses and ailments by keeping a well stocked medicine cabinet at home.
 You can buy all the items you need from your local pharmacist or supermarket often at very little cost.
 You probably won’t need to keep all these items in your medicine cabinet “just in case” but you may want to include a selection of those you use most often.

 We have produced a number of information sheets on how to take care of yourself for a number of common ailments.

 Visit your pharmacist (chemist) for advice on medicines or when you are suffering from common ailments that don't need to be seen by a nurse or doctor, such as coughs, colds, aches, pains and indigestion.
 More information on how your pharmacist can help is available on the Ask Your Pharmacist website from the National Pharmacy Association.
 Your local pharmacy can be found on NHS Choices.

 In Hertfordshire we have several pharmacies that are open for long hours, 7 days a week, including bank holidays.

-There will be a pharmacy open near you over the holiday weekend, even on Easter Sunday.
+There will be a pharmacy open near you on bank holiday Monday.
 Download the rota here.